timdgn/Youtube_downloader_AWS_Lambda/README.md

     ```
 5. Upload the zip file to Lambda as a new layer and assign it to your Lambda function.

+Note that when creating a layer, you need to select "Compatible runtimes" as your python version you are using across your AWS services for this project.

 Always make sure to use the latest version of yt-dlp, as YouTube often changes its API and yt-dlp needs to be updated to work properly.
 Same goes for FFmpeg but necessary updates are less frequent.

-Note that when creating a layer, you need to select "Compatible runtimes" as your python version you are using across your AWS services for this project.
+To be alerted whenever yt-dlp needs to be updated, you can create another Lambda function from the file 'lambda_function_monitor_yt-dlp.py' and schedule it to run daily using AWS EventBridge.
+You can set up an alarm with CloudWatch whenever it fails, and configure it to be notified with SNS about the need to update yt-dlp.
+Don't forget to give the necessary S3 permissions "s3:GetObject" to get your cookies file.

 ### 🌐 API Gateway